simonkrenger/oracle-install-scripts/README.md

 ## Description
 ### install_db_software.sh
-In its current form, this script allows you to automatically install the Oracle 12c Grid Infrastructure (GI) and Oracle 12c Database Software on a Linux server.
+In its current form, this script allows you to automatically install the Oracle 12c Grid Infrastructure (GI) and Oracle 12c Database Software on a Linux server (plus there are scripts for Oracle 11g R2).
 For prerequisites, see the header of the script itself.
 Execute this script as the `root` user.
 There are a few variables that you can tweak:

 Variable | Description
 --- | ---